-- 1. National rules can state that all dogs must be checked before they are permitted to enter the ring, and national rules might also state that the dog should allow the judge to handle/touch the dog. - 2.
-The judge can choose the order in which the exercises are performed.
-The order should be the same for all competitors. - The handler is allowed skip one or several exercises.
-The handler should inform the steward and judge in advance which exercises he/she will omit, preferably before the start of the competition, but in any case, before taking the starting position of an exercise. - In case of omitting the group exercise(s), it is considerate to inform this in good time, so that this can be taken account of when planning the groups. - In some countries the national rules can demand participating in the group exercises.
-This must be separately stated. - 3.
-The exercises begin and end with the dog in heel position.
-The heel position is defined as the sitting position at the handler's left side. - 4.
-The handler walks at normal pace in all exercises except for the heelwork exercises.
-The exercise "heelwork" can also include a fast and slow pace depending on the class. - Ex.
-3.4 can also include fast pace in competitions of rank.
+- National rules can state that all dogs must be checked before they are permitted to enter the ring, and national rules might also state that the dog should allow the judge to handle/touch the dog. - The judge can choose the order in which the exercises are performed.
+The order should be the same for all competitors.

+The handler is allowed to skip one or several exercises.
+However, for the combined exercises in Class 3, like 3.1 & 3.2 (Group exercises) or 3.3 & 3.4 (Heelwork and Positions under march), it is only possible to skip both exercises collectively.
+The handler should inform the steward and judge in advance which exercises he/she will omit, preferably before the start of the competition, but in any case, before taking the starting position of an exercise.

+In case of omitting the group exercise(s), it is considerate to inform this in good time, so that this can be taken account of when planning the groups.

+In some countries the national rules can demand participating in the group exercises.
+This must be separately stated.

+- The exercises begin and end with the dog in heel position.
+The heel position is defined as the sitting position at the handler's left side. - The handler walks at normal pace in all exercises except for the heelwork exercises.
+The exercise "heelwork" can also include a fast and slow pace depending on the class.

+Exercise 3.4 can also include fast pace in competitions of rank.

-- 5. All exercises begin when the steward has directed the handler and dog to the starting place and the dog sits in starting position and the steward has announced "Exercise starts" or "Exercise begins".
-The group exercises begin when the handlers with their dogs are standing in a row and the steward has announced "Exercise starts" or "Exercise begins". - 6.
-The handler should command his/her dog to heel position at the starting point and be ready to start the exercise within short.
-In Class 1 the tolerance can be slightly more than in Classes 2 and 3 in which the handlers should be prepared to have their dogs in heel position and start the exercise very shortly after having reached the starting point. - 7.
-All exercises are over when the steward has announced "Exercise ended" or "Thank you". - 8.
-In all exercises, if not otherwise stated in the exercises, the steward gives the permission to the handler to command the dog in all phases of the exercise, even if it is not systematically written down in the exercises. - 9.
-It is up to the handler to decide, whether or not to give a second command /an extra command and when to give it. - 10.
-The steward's commands mentioned in these regulations are just examples.
+- All exercises begin when the steward has directed the handler and dog to the starting place, the dog sits in starting position, and the steward has announced "Exercise starts" or "Exercise begins".
+The group exercises begin when the handlers with their dogs are standing in a row and the steward has announced "Exercise starts" or "Exercise begins". - The handler should command his/her dog to heel position at the starting point and be ready to start the exercise within short.
+In Class 1 the tolerance can be slightly more than in Classes 2 and 3 in which the handlers should be prepared to have their dogs in heel position and start the exercise very shortly after having reached the starting point. - All exercises are over when the steward has announced "Exercise ended" or "Thank you". - In all exercises, if not otherwise stated in the exercises, the steward gives the permission to the handler to command the dog in all phases of the exercise, even if it is not systematically written down in the exercises. - It is up to the handler to decide, whether or not to give a second command /an extra command and when to give it. - The steward's commands mentioned in these regulations are just examples.
 It is important that the commands are distinct and clear to both handlers and judges.
 This means both meaning and volume.
-Excess volume is, however, not recommended. - 11.
-It is not allowed to point out or show places and directions to the dog before or during exercises (other than those relating to the ongoing exercise), or at the starting point.
-Such activity will lead to failing of the exercise.
+Excess volume is, however, not recommended. - It is not allowed to point out or show places and directions to the dog before or during exercises (other than those relating to the ongoing exercise), or at the starting point.
+Such activity will result in failing the exercise.